bcgov/common-hosted-form-service/app/tests/unit/README.md

 Note:

+- The order that middleware is called is very important, but we are not testing this.
+Perhaps integration tests are the best solution for this
-- Some middleware is called when the `routes.js` is loaded, not when the route is called.
-For example, the parameters to `userAccess.hasFormPermissions` cannot be tested by calling the route using it.
-Even if we reload the `routes.js` for each route test, it would be hard to tell which call to `hasFormPermissions` was the call for the route under test
+- Some middleware takes parameters and is created when a route is created.
+This means that, for example, the parameters to `jwtService.protect` or `userAccess.hasFormPermissions` cannot be tested by calling the route using it.
+Even if we reload the `routes.js` for each route test, it would be hard to tell which call to create the middleware was the call for the route under test
 - Maybe we should refactor and create a set of standard middleware mocks that live outside the `routes.spec.js` files